sergiusens/snappy-docs/core/store.md

 ---
-title: "Store"
+title: Store
 ---

 There are multiple ways to distribute snaps as the format is not tied to a specific distribution system.

 ## The Ubuntu Store

-Snaps are distributed to snapd systems through [the Ubuntu Store](https://myapps.developer.ubuntu.com/dev/click-apps/ "Ubuntu store"), where you can customize how your snap is presented, review each new upload, and control publishing.
+The main way of distributing snaps to snapd systems is through [the Ubuntu Store](https://myapps.developer.ubuntu.com/dev/click-apps/ "Ubuntu store"), where you can customize how your snap is presented, review each new upload, and control publishing over several release channels.

+### Developer namespace

 You'll choose a unique developer namespace as part of the store account creation process.

-Uploading snaps to the store can be done directly from the [snapcraft](/docs/build-snaps/publish "snapcraft upload") tool or on the [store website](https://myapps.developer.ubuntu.com/dev/click-apps/ "Ubuntu store").
-Once uploaded you choose the release channel (stable, candidate, beta, edge) that the snap will be published to (the `snapcraft upload` command returns the URL of the page you need to visit to do this).
-After you've chosen a channel, your application is sent for review.
-Most apps are reviewed by way of automated checks, but if your app uses sensitive interfaces it may be manually reviewed -- you can find more details on the review process [here](https://developer.ubuntu.com/en/publish/application-states/).
-Once your snap has been reviewed and approved, you can publish it when you're ready, making the snap available to users.

-It's also worth noting that each time you upload a snap the store assigns it a revision number of 1.
-The store then automatically increments this revision number each time you upload a snap.
+This namespace will represent you as a publisher in the store and you won't be able to change it afterwards.

+### Naming

 You can publish a snap under any name you have rights to.
 Names can be registered by using the `snapcraft register` command, clicking **New Snap** on the developer portal, or by visiting the [Register name](https://myapps.developer.ubuntu.com/dev/click-apps/register-name/ "register name") page.
-You can also provide other developers with permission to publish versions of the snap, for example as part of an open source project.
+You can also grant other developers permission to publish versions of a snap you own, for example as part of an open source project.

+### Uploading

+Uploading snaps to the store can be done directly with the [`snapcraft upload`](/docs/build-snaps/publish "snapcraft upload") command or on the [store website](https://myapps.developer.ubuntu.com/dev/click-apps/ "Ubuntu store") itself.
+Once uploaded you choose the release channel(s) (`stable`, `candidate`, `beta`, `edge`) that the snap will be published to.

+It's worth noting that when you upload a snap, the store assigns it a revision number of 1\.
+The store then automatically increments this revision number each time you upload a new version.

+### Publishing

+After you've chosen a channel, your application is sent for review.
+Most apps are reviewed by way of automated checks, but if your app uses sensitive [interfaces](/docs/core/interfaces), it may be manually reviewed -- you can find more details on the review process [here](https://developer.ubuntu.com/en/publish/application-states/).

+Once your snap has been reviewed and approved, you can publish it when you're ready, instantly making the snap available to users.

 ## Other stores

 Snaps are not tied to a specific type of store and you can host them any way you want.

-To integrate with the `snap` command (beyond the `install`/`remove` commands), the server needs to be based on the [Store API specs](https://wiki.ubuntu.com/AppStore/Interfaces/ClickPackageIndex).
-It will allow you to host a collection of snaps for installation on supported platforms.
+Although, to integrate with the `snap` command (beyond the `install`/`remove` commands), the server needs to be based on the [Store API specs](https://wiki.ubuntu.com/AppStore/Interfaces/ClickPackageIndex).

 You can find an example implementation of a custom store [here](https://github.com/noise/snapstore/).
 You can even deploy it locally by running `$ snap install snapstore-example`.
 See the README of the project for details.